All Episodes

 You want to be a part of the program.

-So this is Bill Gates saying that uh out in Arizona that uh we'll have 400,000 votes counted by next Tuesday.
+So this is Bill Gates saying that out in Arizona that we'll have 400,000 votes counted by next Tuesday.

 Listen.

-When do you anticipate the votes will be counted in total those 400,000 plus votes?
+When do you anticipate the votes will be counted in total, those 400,000-plus votes?

-There's some onesie twosies uh again pursuant to Arizona law, but I think that we'll see the lion's share here wrap up by early next week.
+But I think that we'll see the lion's share here wrap up by early next week.

 Early next week, can you give me a day?

-We're talking Monday or we may maybe I know as long as you won't hold it to hold me to it, but I think that's what we're looking at at this point.
+As long as you won't hold me to it, but I think that's what we're looking at at this point.

-Uh maybe Tuesday, possibly Wednesday, Thursday, or Friday, we just don't know.
+Maybe Tuesday, possibly Wednesday, Thursday, or Friday.

-Um and everybody is just sitting here thinking, how is this even possible?
+And everybody is just sitting here thinking, how is this even possible?

-It is so unfair, and you know what?
+It is so unfair.

-Uh and then you get called an election denier.
+And then you get called an election denier.

-Nobody that has you know a reasonable mind.
+Nobody that has a reasonable mind.

 In the case of Blake Masters, you were doing a little better.

-Uh if that pattern would hold, he would then be elected senator.
+If that pattern would hold, he would then be elected senator.

 Now I don't know what to think.